Mishalzeera/electrophile-dev/README.md

 ## Overview of what I learned

 There were many stages I particularly enjoyed - working on the images and the text content especially.
-Web design is easier with strong image, font and content cohesion, I think.
+Web design is easier with image, font and content cohesion, I think.
 Some of the most useful steps in my process involved taking my time choosing the right visual elements.

 The areas that I felt the most challenged by were positioning things in CSS, as well as strategising layout and styling decisions to be in harmony with one another.